Ficus lutea

 These plants are monoecious (having both male and female reproductive organs on the same plant) but each individual flower is unisexual.
 Figs possess an amazingly arranged inflorescence called a Syconium.
 Essentially this consists of a receptacle (is that expanded tip of the flower stalk from which the floral parts develop) whose perimeter substantially increases in size and folds over forming the fig shape.
 Figs occur singly or in pairs, at the tips of branches or just below the leaves.
 They are initially hairy but become smooth with time.
 The hollow fig ends with a tiny opening called an Ostiole that is covered with scales making exit impossible for wasps and entrance difficult.
 Only the Female pollinating wasp (specific for each species – in this case Allotriozoon heterandromorphum) attempts to do so.
 She usually injures herself in the process.
 Around the inner boundary of the hollow receptacle of the fig, a large collection of extremely small flowers is located.
 The tiny individual flowers are either male or female.

-The sessile, plumb shaped Fruit is a syconium (multiple fleshy fig fruit in which the flowers develop within a hollow receptacle) that is up to 3cm wide and is borne on bare twigs below the leaves or in leaf axils.
-Figs occur singly or in pairs and more than 1 crop of figs may be produced each year.
+The sessile, plumb shaped and stalkless Fruit is a syconium (a multiple fleshy fig fruit in which the flowers develop within a hollow receptacle) that is from 1,5 to 3cm in diameter and is borne on bare twigs below the leaves or in leaf axils.
+The initially furry and later smooth figs occur singly or in pairs and more than 1 crop of figs may be produced each year.
 The fruit is formed by an enlarged, fleshy, hollow receptacle with multiple ovaries on the inside surface.
 The escaping wasps leave a hole that allows oxygen to enter – resulting in oxygen induced Ethylene production.
-Ethylene is a small hydrocarbon gas that is odourless and tasteless.
+Ethylene (C2H4) is a small hydrocarbon gas that is odourless and tasteless.
 This gas is involved in the ripening of the fruit including causing the fruit to change colour and texture and soften.
 Nearly a week after the wasps have left, the figs with their fertilized seeds, ripen to a yellow, brown or red colour.
+Hairs are lost in the process.
 Ethylene is used commercially to ripen fruits like tomatoes, bananas and pears.
 (Jun-Oct).

 Distribution & Ecology

 This Tree often grows on rocky slopes and is usually restricted to frost-free areas.
 It can withstand salt spray and windy conditions and grows well at the coast, in evergreen forests, close to water and from sea level to 1 000m+.
-Young trees may initially be epiphytic (the seeds germinate on another tree), eventually killing their host and becoming terrestrial.
-Trees occur naturally from southern KwaZulu-Natal, Mozambique, Swaziland, Madagascar and northwards into tropical Africa.
+Young trees may initially be epiphytic (the seeds germinate on another tree) These fig- trees eventually kill their host and becoming terrestrial.
+Trees occur naturally from southern KwaZulu-Natal, Mozambique, Eswatini (Swaziland) and northwards into tropical Africa.
 The Island groups that contain this tree include Madagascar, Comoros and the Seychelles.
-In Mpumalanga, the tree is becoming naturalized.
+In Mpumalanga, the tree is becoming naturalized (of a plant or animal: having become established and living wild in a region where it is not indigenous).
 The tree attracts many frugivorous (fruit-eating) animals, including insects.
 These insects attract insectivorous Birds.
 Birds that eat the fruit may deposit the seeds on other tree branches or elsewhere and so start the cycle over again.
 Monkeys, baboons, bats, duiker, and other Mammals eat the figs and play their part in seed dispersal.

 Ethnobotany

 This is a most impressive Tree that is widely cultivated in the warmer, moister eastern parts of South Africa.
-Propagation is quicker by seeds (spring) and truncheons (stem cutting from a selected plant – used to produce genetically identical new plants).
-The plant is fast growing in a frost-free environment.
-Although not common among coastal trees, where it does occur, the leaf size makes identification easier.
+Propagation is by seeds (spring) and truncheons (stem cutting from a selected plant – used to produce genetically identical new plants).
+The plant is fast growing in a frost-free area and moist environment and may cover 6m wide ground in 2 years.
+Trees occur near the sea but are not common.
+The large leaf size makes identification easier.
 The Latex has been used for birdlime.
-In Mozambique, the fibre-rich Bark has been used to made cloth.
+In Mozambique, the fibre-rich Bark has been used to made good cloth.
 At the University of Pretoria, extracts from F. lutea have shown to have anti-diabetic activity.

 References